platformsh/platformsh-docs/sites/friday/src/increase-observability/application-metrics/go.md

 ---
 title: Continuous profiling for Go
-sidebarTitle: "Continuous profiling (Go)"
+sidebarTitle: "Go continuous profiler"
-description: Configure the Go continuous profiler.
+description: Configure and use the Go continuous profiler.
 weight: 30
 ---